mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 onto the scene and swept the Ziru Sirka away during the Interstellar Wars.
-Having become an interstellar people themselves, the descendants of the Terrans became known as the Solomani, meaning ‘men of Sol’.
+Having become an interstellar people themselves, the descendants of the Terrans became known as the Solomani, meaning 'men of Sol'.

 The Vilani and Solomani have slight physical differences despite having evolved on different worlds